MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 When the scanner applies a label with protection, by default, only Office file types are protected.
 You can change this behavior so that additional file types are protected.
 However, when a label applies generic protection to documents, the file name extension changes to .pfile.
 In addition, the file becomes read-only until it is opened by an authorized user and saved in its native format.
 Text and images files can also change their file name extension and become read-only.

-To change this default behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
+To change the default scanner behavior, for example, to generically protect other file types, you must manually edit the registry and specify the additional file types that you want to be protected.
 For instructions, see [File API configuration](../develop/file-api-configuration.md) from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile"

 ## When files are rescanned by the Azure Information Protection scanner